NudratDS/PyWeatherCLI/README.md

 # PyWeatherCLI
-A command-line Python tool that fetches and displays current weather information for any city using the OpenWeatherMap API.
-Shows temperature, humidity, wind speed, and weather conditions in a user-friendly format.
-# PyWeatherCLI

 A simple command-line Python application that fetches and displays current weather information for any city using the OpenWeatherMap API.